No Novak yet, but the rest of tennis is preparing for the Australian Open - ExBulletin

 Djokovic is still nowhere to be seen.

-Craig Tiley, chief executive of the Australian Open, says there is “something left to play” before nine-time champion Djokovic shows up to play in Australia.
+Australian Open chief executive Craig Tiley says there is quite a bit to play before nine-time champion Djokovic shows up to play in Australia.

 The top-ranked player has consistently refused to reveal whether he has been vaccinated against COVID-19, a requirement to play in Melbourne.
 But there has been speculation that Djokovic could apply for a medical exemption to play as he has his eye on a record-breaking 21st Grand Slam title.
 He is tied with Roger Federer and Rafael Nadal with 20.